 Total monetised costs See tables at Section 3.4 for detail on the monetised cost of the entire proposal.
-Low Non-monetised costs Low Low Additional benefits of the preferred option com pared to taking no action Regulated group: the NZDF Could reduce the need for the IGD to undertake investigations, provide greater sense that the NZDF is performing well.
-Low non-monetised impact Low.
-Likely to benefit the NZDF through increased trust and confidence from the public because they know that there is an additional mechanism for identifying issues before problems arise.
-Low non-monetised impact Low There are potential benefits to the NZDF if an assessment were to identify an issue and lead to positive change such as improving safety.
-Low non-monetised impact Low Regulators: Q, Y Ministers Could provide increased confidence for the Minister of Defence (and Ministers in Cabinet) that there are independent checks on NZDF systems that will support the maintenance of a well-functioning and resilient defence force Low non-monetised impact Medium IGD Could benefit the IGD by identifying issues through assessments that require investigation.
-The enquiry function enables the IGD to ask a question without starting an assessment or an investigation Low non-monetised impact Low Others Public Could provide benefits to the public by improving public confidence that the NZDF is operating appropriately and that if matters of concern occur they are independently scrutinised.
-Low non-monetised Low Wider government Additional commitment to transparency and constitutional principles such as democratic oversight of the military and ministerial accountability to Parliament which has reputational benefits for New Zealand.
-Low non-monetised impact Low Total monetised benefits N/A N/A N/A Non-monetised benefits Low Low
+Low Non-monetised costs Low Low Additional benefits of the preferred option comp ared to taking no action Regulated group: The NZDF Assessments could reduce the need for the IGD to undertake investigations, and provide greater sense that the NZDF is performing well.
+Low non-monetised impact.
+Low Assessments are likely to benefit the NZDF through increased trust and confidence from the public because they know that there is an additional mechanism for identifying issues before problems arise.
+Low non-monetised impact.
+Low Regulators: There are potential reputational and other benefits to the NZDF if an assessment were to identify an issue and lead to positive change such as improving safety.
+Low non-monefised impact.
+Low Ministers Additional functions could provide increased confidence for the Minister of Defence (and Ministers in Cabinet) that there are independent checks on NZDF systems that will support the maintenance of a well-functioning and resilient defence force.
+Low non-monetised impact.
+Medium IGD The Assessment function could benefit the IGD by identifying issues that require investigation.
+The Enquiry function enables the IGD to ask a question without starting an assessment or an investigation.
+Low non-monetised impact.
+Low Others Public Additional IGD functions could provide benefits to the public by improving public confidence that the NZDF is operating appropriately and that if matters of concern occur they are independently scrutinised.
+Low non-monetised.
+Low Wider government An additional commitment to transparency and constitutional principles such as democratic oversight of the military and ministerial accountability to Parliament has reputational benefits for New Zealand.
+Low non-monetised impact.
+Low Total monetised benefits N/A N/A N/A Non-monetised benefits Low Low